lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 To show all installed unit files use 'systemctl list-unit-files'.
 ```

 But we have no minions, only masters.
-So lets go through configuration of minions.
+So let's go through the configuration of minions.

 #### Configuring minions
 Since we want to have any number of minions and be able to add/remove it at any time, config should be the same for all.
-First of all this means that we need to generate client's ssl certificates during install.
+First of all, this means that we need to generate client's SSL certificates during install.

 ```yaml
   - path: /etc/kubernetes/ssl/worker-openssl.cnf